Effective search engine optimization (SEO) can be transformative for a dental practice.

 Include Your Keyword in Your Content—But Don’t Keyword Stuff

-This is where mediocre or bad SEO companies most commonly fail.
+This is where mediocre or bad SEO companies most commonly fail when working on dental search engine optimization.

 You want your keyword to be included in the headers of your content—typically your h1-h3 tags.
 Often, they neglect to take this simple step.